mindlosted/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
-This is the 2nd line fir rename-edits branch.
+This is the 3rd line for rename-edits branch.